UMAprotocol/protocol/documentation/tutorials/customizing-tokens-via-cli.md

 First, launch the Truffle console:

 ```
-$(npm bin)/truffle console --network=<networok>
+$(npm bin)/truffle console --network=<network>
 ```

 Pass `--network=test` for local runs.
+For the UMA testnet deployment on Rinkeby, pass `--network=rinkeby_mnemonic` and provide your mnemonic in an environment variable `MNEMONIC`.
 We'll type the rest of the commands in this document into the Truffle console.

 We'll grab an instance of the `Voting` contract.